CSCfi/csc-user-guide/docs/apps/snap.md

 `module load snap/<VERSION>`

-### SNAP userdir configuration (Do this the first time!)
+### SNAP userdir and Java temp dir configuration

 SNAP uses significant amount of storage space for cache and temporary files.
-These files easily fill your HOME directory so a script was written for configuring the snap user directories easily.
-You should always run this the first time you start using SNAP in Puhti or if you switch projects.
+By default these are written to your HOME directory and may easily fill your HOME.
+For avoiding that configure your [snap user directory](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/15269950/SNAP+Configuration) and Java temporary folder.
+You should run this script every time you start using SNAP in Puhti or want to change the used folders.

 After loading the module run

 `source snap_add_userdir <YOUR-PROJECTS-SCRATCH-FOLDER>`

-If you run the command with another folder again, it overwrites the previous settings.

 You could also request a fast [nvme](../computing/running/creating-job-scripts-puhti.md#local-storage) disk in a batch job and run the command first in the batch job so that all the temp/cache files are written to a fast disk rather than the scratch.
 It might provide speed improvement in demanding calculations.

+`source snap_add_userdir $LOCAL_SCRATCH` with batch jobs

+`source snap_add_userdir $TMPDIR` with interactive jobs

+This scripts sets also Java temporary folder, it is set to be snap/temp subfolder in the folder you defined.
+If you want to set Java temporary folder to be somewhere else use:
+`export _JAVA_OPTIONS=-Djava.io.tmpdir=<SOME-FOLDER>

 !!! note
-        The graphical user interface is not affected by this.
-Using it will create a __.snap__ folder inside your HOME directory and fill it.
-Empty it if you run out of space in your HOME directory
+        The graphical user interface does not follow snap.userdir setting, but it notices the Java setting.
+Using SNAP GUI will create a __.snap__ folder inside your HOME directory and fill it.
+Empty it if you run out of space in your HOME directory.

 ### Using SNAP with graphical user interface